mmihira/dotfiles/cheatsheet.md

 :Old                Search oldfiles
 <Space>k            Live grep search
                     j,k if not typing.
 Else C-n,p for up/down
+<C-t>               To send file list to trouble quickfix list

 Lsp
 --------------------------------------------------------------------------------------
-:Ref                Find all references for under cursor :Sym                List all functions in this file
+:Ref                Find all references for under cursor, then <C-t> to send to quickfix list :Sym                List all functions in this file
 <space>cl           Code Lens
 <space>gd           Open definition window